 What is Custom Injection Molding?

-Custom injection molding, a process performed at many injection molding companies, is a name for any injection molding project that is customized or changed to fit a customer’s needs.
+Custom injection molding, is a name for any injection molding project that is customized or changed to fit a customer’s needs.
 This could consist of developing a design for a new invention, changing an old design, or simply updating a color or plastic type of a common product.

 How is Custom Injection Molding Performed?

 All custom injection molding jobs have to start with a design.
 Large businesses may already have their own designs and molds, in which case they would skip to later steps.
 But smaller businesses or individual inventors will likely need to create designs for their products.

 Digital designs can easily be made using 3D CAD software or other computer programs.
 These programs allow designers to see the exact dimensions of the future plastic product, and can give inventors a realistic model to make sure everything is correct before a custom injection mold is made.

 After the design is completed, an injection mold is built from metal to the size specifications given in the design.
 Injection molds may be crafted from aluminum, steel, nickel, or other blends of metals.
 These provide the sturdy framework for hundreds of thousands of plastic parts that could be made from the same mold.

 Before plastic injection molds can be filled to start producing parts, the right plastic polymer has to be chosen for the job.
 Thermoplastics, elastomers, and thermosets could be options for a product, and each could be available in different colors and textures.
 In cases of products that will use overmolding, two or more types of plastic may be chosen.